jgperrin/net.jgp.books.spark.ch07/README.md

  * `git`.
  * Apache Spark (please refer Appendix P - "Spark in production: installation and a few tips").

 Step by step direction for lab \#200.
-Follow similar steps for the other labs.
+You will need to adapt some steps for the other labs.

 1. Clone this project